 While working in the food and beverage industry Sunday mornings became my busiest day of the week!
-Due to brunch buffets, having to serve bottomless mimosas to the big families that get together as well as having to do a deep clean Sundays have turned into my least relaxing day.
+Due to brunch buffets, having to serve bottomless mimosas to the big families that get together, as well as having to do a deep clean after all that, Sundays have turned into my least relaxing day.

-It did not take too long for me to adjust to the new Sunday bustle and not that I am used to it, I prefer it that way.
+It did not take too long for me to adjust to the new Sunday bustle, and now that I am used to it, I prefer it that way.
 Now that the whole country is in lockdown and I’m not hustling and bustling through a restaurant anymore I still regard Sunday as my “busy” day.